salomaestro/inf-1101-oblig/report.md

 element is contained in a set, creation and destruction, etc. but these implementations are spcific to the underlying datatype, which handles storage of elements and will be discussed in the next sections.

+## Design and implementation

+The following section will be divided into two parts, one focusing on the set implementation using the api provided by the linked list source code, and the other creating a new implementation for a set, which instead uses a binary search tree to store elements.

 ### Set based on a linked list